A Cañiza

-A Cañiza is a municipality in Galicia, Spain in the province of Pontevedra with an area of 108.1 km² and a population approaching 5,200 inhabitants in 2018 distributed across 9 parishes.
+A Cañiza is a municipality in Galicia, Spain in the province of Pontevedra.
 A Cañiza is part of the comarca of A Paradanta.
+It has an area of 108.1 km² and a population approaching 5,200 inhabitants in 2018 distributed across 9 parishes.

 This category of village municipality, known for its excellent tourism and the strong momentum that is experiencing the industrial and business sector.